 Filice’s artistic journey has been shaped by a comprehensive traditional art education and invaluable mentorship from artists, critics, and curators through several New York-based critique programs, including the Yellow Chair Salon and NYC Crit Club, along with continuing education at UC Santa Cruz and Stanford University.
 In addition to her fine art practice, she founded and led a highly successful creative studio in Silicon Valley for over 30 years, earning numerous design awards for her commercial work.
 She holds a BS degree from the University of San Francisco, and her professional and educational background deeply influence her exploration of human relationships and their reflection within the natural world.

 Filice’s work has been exhibited in solo and group exhibitions throughout the United States, Europe, and Asia, and is held in private and corporate collections worldwide.
-In 2025, she presented a solo exhibition, The Nature of Things, at Be Seen Gallery in Northern California.
-Other recent solo exhibitions include Lost in the Woods at the Pacific Art League and Lost & Found at 1202 Contemporary.
+She recently presented a solo exhibition, The Nature of Things, at Be Seen Gallery in Northern California.
+Other solo exhibitions include Lost in the Woods at the Pacific Art League and Lost & Found at 1202 Contemporary.
 In 2024, her work was included in group exhibitions at the New Museum Los Gatos and the Triton Museum in Santa Clara.
-She was also featured in the Monterey Museum of Art Biennial.
-Katherine serves on the San Benito County Arts Council Curatorial Committee and has been an AIVA judge for over 15 years.
+She was also included in the Monterey Museum of Art Biennial (2025).
+Katherine served on the San Benito County Arts Council Curatorial Committee and has been an AIVA judge for over 15 years.

 Statement